The-Code-Monkey/MistKit/README.md

-# MistUI 🚀
+# MistKit 🚀

 ## WARNING EARLY ALPHA MIGHT NOT WORK

-MistUI is a lightweight React component library built using MistCSS, a novel approach to writing visual components solely with CSS.
+MistKit is a lightweight React component library built using MistCSS, a novel approach to writing visual components solely with CSS.
 Say goodbye to CSS-in-JS, because with MistCSS, you get JS-from-CSS, making your development process faster and more efficient.

 ## Introduction

-MistUI offers a collection of customizable and reusable React components that are crafted using MistCSS.
+MistKit offers a collection of customizable and reusable React components that are crafted using MistCSS.
 Whether you're building a simple web application or a complex user interface, our library provides you with the tools you need to create visually stunning interfaces effortlessly.

 ## Features